Optimal Control of thermally noisy quantum gates in a multilevel system: OCT Results

 We first obtain a set of reference unitary solutions with up to three ancilla levels, where the logical gate is driven purely by indirect coupling: the qubit states do not interact directly, and all transitions proceed via the ancilla.
 For comparison, we also consider a purely direct-control case with no ancillas, as well as hybrid cases that include both indirect and direct interactions.

-At a fixed temperature of \(T = 5\), we explore how the bath-induced degradation of gate performance occurs.
+At a fixed temperature of \(T = 5\), we explore how the bath induces degradation of gate performance.
 For this task, we employ the logarithmic ratio \(\log_{10}({IF}_{{Noise}}/{IF}_{U})\), alongside the final-state dependence of the purity on the relaxation rate \(\gamma\).

 As the relaxation rate \(\gamma\) increases, we can identify three distinct qualitative regimes:

 1. {\em Small} $\gamma$: For weak coupling to the bath, the dynamics are close to the closed-system limit, so that $\mathrm{IF}_{\mathrm{Noise}} \approx \mathrm{IF}_{U}$.
 The log-ratio, therefore, remains close to zero, and the purity is nearly 1.
 In this range, the curves for different numbers of ancilla levels almost overlap, and the residual differences mainly reflect the dependence of the unitary benchmark $\mathrm{IF}_{U}$ on the system size.